akshadagrawal/chatApp/README.md

 # chatApp
-Demo How to use sockets to create chat app
+A very basic chat app using react-chat engine(can be made in a couple of minutes)